 Keenious, like many academic toolmakers, faced challenges following MAG's discontinuation.
 Although we retained the MAG data, we needed a way to stay current with the latest publications.
 OpenAlex's mission aligns closely with our values of independence from large for-profit entities and commitment to data openness, ensuring accessibility, innovation, and engagement.

-OpenAlex comprises over 245 million research publications, including journals, conference papers, and workshop papers.
+OpenAlex comprises over 250 million research publications, including journals, conference papers, and workshop papers.
 The dataset is curated from web crawls, subject-area and institutional repositories, and other sources such as Crossref, ORCID, ROR, DOAJ, Unpaywall, Pubmed, and The ISSN International Centre.⁴ Each publication is tagged with a range of bibliographic data like authors, publishers, topics, and citation information.
 This wealth of information created a world of opportunities.
-However, at Keenious, we have chosen to narrow down this enormous list of publications by only keeping those with high-quality metadata like DOI numbers.
-This means we recommend from a subset of 111 million publications.
+However, at Keenious, we have chosen to narrow down this enormous list of publications by removing those marked as retracted.

 For further inquiries about our data source, don't hesitate to get in touch with us at contact@keenious.com.